 This site has had numerous problems since we have owned it.
 In the 5 years since we launched the format, there have been six T-1 outages longer than 24 hours.
-For back up, we have tried an ISDN line, a 3G wireless card in a computer, and a second T-1 circuit.
-None of these have proved reliable as most circuit outages involved a cable cut, and multiple circuits were effected.
+For backup, we have tried an ISDN line, a 3G wireless card in a computer, and a second T-1 circuit.
+None of these have proved reliable as most circuit outages involved a cable cut, and multiple circuits were affected.

 The real solution is a microwave STL, either a conventional 950 mHz system or a 2.4 or 5.8 gHz last mile system.
 Either would work better than what we have now.
 Station ownership, they don’t want to hear it.

 Update: This took until Friday, September 4th to repair, for a total outage of 9 days, 2 hours, and 26 minutes.
 During that time, the station remained on the air with the AudioVault server at the transmitter site and the program director updating it twice per day with voice tracks and commercials.